 Project Victory Gardens is an agritherapy program designed to Cultivate Resiliency among our Nation's veterans.
 Through exposure to farming techniques, artisan homesteading classes, and participation in resiliency exercises, Victory Gardeners will experience a reawakening of the drive and sense of purpose that they had in the military.

 The Rutters are active members of the military and veteran community, as well as the Aiken community.
+Matt is the Founding President and Kara is the Communications Director of the Farmer Veteran Coalition of South Carolina.
 Kara established the Third Army Association in Sumter, SC and Matt served as the Treasurer of the Military Intelligence Corps Association, Master’s Chapter.
-They are members of the Farmer Veteran Coalition and are actively pursuing Certificate options through Clemson Extension.
+Matt is pursuing a Master's of Agricultural Education.
 After a combined 20 moves and decades spent overseas and in combat zones, they never take for granted a morning when they wake up on their farm.